 "I would participate if it were on Saturday or Sunday because I'm gonna fight as hard as I can to be in the classroom with these kids," he said.
 "I'm going to battle as hard as I can to stay in there with those kids and give them everything I have every day because that's what they deserve, and that's why I got into teaching and why I'm here."

 Carnes said while raises for teachers would be nice, for him, the movement is about what's best for the kids and more funding for them.

 "If I wanted to make more money I wouldn't teach," he said.
 "To me it isn't about the money.
 It's about making a difference in the lives of youth."

-The Douglas County School District's Board of Education is also considering asking voters this November for a local tax increase or bond initiative to pay for schools, though no official decision has been made yet.
+The Douglas County School District is also asking voters this November for a local tax increase to pay for schools.
 The district hasn't passed a mill levy override since before the 2009 recession.
 Carnes said he hopes the walkouts haven't further hurt that cause.

 "I'm a Douglas County product.
 Kindergarten through 12th grade spent in Douglas County and I love it, and that's why I'm back as a teacher here," he said.
 "It kills me to see our district not being top of the pile and that is what we're fighting for and that is what we need to get back there is to pass those."